-SMC stores your Personal Information in United Kingdom.
-Personal Information may also be stored worldwide, however there are Binding Corporate Rules or Data Transfer Agreements in place should the information be shared.
+SMC stores your Personal Information in United Kingdom, Ireland and Europe.
+Personal Information may also be stored worldwide, however there are Data Transfer Agreements in place should the information be shared.
 Further, for customer and visitor screening, the control is carried out via an automated database of one of SMC's service providers currently located in the United States.
 SMC has signed a data transfer agreement with the service provider to guarantee the protection of the data.